ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/python-foundations/slides.md

 [//]: # (Slide Start {{{)

-# Determining if a Number Even or Odd
+# Is a Number Even or Odd?

 <div class="ml-1">